 Seven wigwam villages were built between 1936 and the 1950s, but only a couple of them still survive.
-Wigwam Motel #2, in Cave City, Kentucky, was listed on the National Register of Historic Places in March 1988; it is one of the few to survive.
+Although it is not located on historic U.S. Route 66, Wigwam Village #2, on US 31W in Cave City, Kentucky, was listed on the National Register of Historic Places in March 1988; it is one of the few to survive, along with Wigwam Village #6 in Arizona and Wigwam Village #7 in California.
 Built in 1937, #2 consisted of 15 wigwams used as guestrooms and a much larger concrete and steel central structure that originally served as a restaurant.
 Each wigwam has a paved area for one car and, all together, they encircle a recreation and playground area.

 Each wigwam in Cave City has a base diameter of 14 feet and stands 32 feet tall.
 The majority of the space is taken up by one large main room, behind which sites a small bathroom complete with sink, toilet, and shower.
 In 2008, all of the wigwams were restored with hickory furniture, an air conditioning unit, and cable TV.
 While the restaurant has since closed down - not enough potential customers using the old Route 69 anymore - the motel still operates and is open for visitors.

 The wigwams of Cave City has been parodied in the Pixar film Cars with a traffic-cone motel and in the Rockstar game GTA San Andreas under the name “Tee Pee Motel.”